beyond-all-reason/ansible-teiserver/README.md

 The playbook will setup the server with:

 - `deploy` user for building and deploying the Teiserver from the main branch
-- `/home/deploy/prod-data` for out-of-source production configs and data like `prod.sesret.exs` managed fully by the playbook
+- `/home/deploy/prod-data` for out-of-source production configs and data like `prod.secret.exs` managed fully by the playbook
 - `/home/deploy/teiserver-repo` checkout of the Teiserver repository
 - `teiserver` systemd service for running the Teiserver
 - A set of `tei-*` scripts for managing the deployments.